yunier-olivera/markdown-quarto-word-count/README.md

 The extension counts the remaining words and displays the count as an information message.
 It also automatically counts the number of words in any selected text.

-This extension uses code from the `wordcountaddin` repository (https://github.com/benmarwick/wordcountaddin.git), an RStudio add-in for word counting.
-I'd like to thank the authors of this repository for their work.
+This extension was inspired by the `wordcountaddin` repository (https://github.com/benmarwick/wordcountaddin.git), an RStudio add-in for word counting.
+The regex used in this extension was developed based on the regex used in `wordcountaddin`.
+I'd like to thank the authors of that repository for their contributions.